ProDataMan/ansible-best-practices-windows/labs/access_lab/indext_new.md

   1. In the new repository click the `code` button to expose the `https url` for the repository
   1. Click the copy button to copy the `https url` for the repo to use in the next step

-## Open the newly create repository in VS Code
+## Open the newly created repository in VS Code

   1. Launch VS Code from the Start Menu or Task Bar
   1. Select the Source Control Tab from the toolbar on the left
-  1. In the Source Control pain click `Clone Repository`
+  1. In the Source Control pain click the three dots on the top right.
-  1. Paste the URL to newly created Repo
+  2. Click "Clone"
-  1. Enter your GitHub credentials
+  3. Paste the URL to newly created Repo
-  1. Select the `ansible-working` repository you created earlier
+  5. Select the `ansible-working` repository you created earlier
-  1. In the choose a folder dialog navigate to `c:\GitRepos`
+  6. In the choose a folder dialog navigate to `c:\gitrepos`
-  1. Click the `select as Repository Destination` button
+  7. Click the `select as Repository Destination` button
-  1. In the Visual Studio Code dialog click the `Open` button to open the repository in VS Code
+  8. In the Visual Studio Code dialog click the `Add to Workspace` button to open the repository in VS Code
-  1. In the Toolbar click the  Explorer button
+  9. In the left Toolbar click the Explorer button